-For the majority of us, any of the other options are legitimate, but some are more plausible and possible than others.
-First, it's probably a good idea to count on winning the big Lotto prize.
-Second, the odds are also small for most people becoming extraordinarily compensated corporate officers, medical surgeons or sports and entertainment stars.
-And even if you are so fortunate, you still have to save & invest enough of what you earned to remain wealthy.
-Far too often the news prints stories of the latest sport or entertainment star who has lost everything after earning tens or hundreds of millions during his/her illustrious career.
+For the majority of us, any of the other options are legitimate, but some are more plausible or possible than others.
+First, it's probably not a good idea to count on winning the big Lotto prize.
+The odds are also small for most people becoming extraordinarily compensated corporate officers, medical surgeons or sports and entertainment stars.
+And even if you are so fortunate, you still have to save & invest enough of what you earn to remain wealthy.
+Far too often the news prints stories of the latest sport or entertainment star who in their post-career has lost everything after earning tens or hundreds of millions during their peak pay years.

-The remaining three options are the most accessible to the average person: (1) Start a Business, (2) Invest in Real Estate, or (3) Save & Invest your way to millionaire status.
+The remaining three options are the most accessible to the average person: (1) Start and grow a Business, (2) Invest in Real Estate, and (3) Save & Invest your way to millionaire status.

 To be financially successful in any of these three areas could still take decades.
-(According to book, "The Millionaire Next Door", the average millionaire became a million in his/her 50's.)
+(According to book, "The Millionaire Next Door", the average millionaire reached that status in his/her 50's.)

-From personal experience, the most accessible way I know for the average person to become a millionaire is to Save & Invest their way there.
+From personal experience, the most accessible way I know for the average person to become a millionaire regardless of their daily profession, is to Save & Invest their way to this goal.